AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 linkunkeyct_4321 = ct8                    ; use courtesy tone 8 when node 4321 unkeys
 ```

-!!! note "`linunkeyct` must be defined for this to have any effect."

 See the [Courtesy Tones](../adv-topics/courtesytones.md) page for more information on defining telemetry tones.

 ### litzchar=